 Different types of HNI investors play distinct roles in the IPO ecosystem.
 Their collective bidding behaviour significantly impacts the HNI category's subscription rates, consequently affecting allotment outcomes and market mood.

 Understanding how to apply for an IPO in the HNI category is essential for ensuring your application is valid and increases your chances of allotment.
-Below is a step-by-step guide to submitting an HNI IPO application:
+Below is how you can apply for an IPO in the HNI category by submitting an HNI IPO application.

 Start by logging into the online banking portal or investment platform linked to your bank.
 Navigate to the section dedicated to IPO investments.